 Anonymous Reports/Federal Timely Warning Obligations

-Individuals may file an anonymous report regarding an act of sexual misconduct without disclosing one’s name, identifying the person who allegedly engaged in the misconduct, or requesting any action.
-An online form is provided on Moodle (for faculty and staff) and for all faculty, staff, and students on the MyWhittier homepage under the campus life tab in the student services section.
+Individuals may file an anonymous report regarding an act of Sexual Misconduct without disclosing one’s name, identifying the person who allegedly engaged in the misconduct, or requesting any action.
+An online form is provided on Moodle (for faculty and staff) and for all faculty, staff, and students on the My Whittier homepage under the Campus Life tab in the Student Services section.
 In this case, depending on the information provided, the College may have limited options in addressing the conduct.
 Also, in such a situation, the Title IX Coordinator, in consultation with the Director of Campus Safety, will determine appropriate steps, including notification and documentation under the Clery Act.

 Internal Formal Reporting